 Unusual stripes in the upper clouds of Venus are dubbed "blue absorbers" or "ultraviolet absorbers" because they strongly absorb light in the blue and ultraviolet wavelengths.
 These are soaking up a huge amount of energy — nearly half of the total solar energy the planet absorbs.
 As such, they seem to play a major role in keeping Venus as hellish as it is.
 Their exact composition remains uncertain.

-Research & Exploration
+Research & exploration

-The United States, Soviet Union, and European Space Agency have deployed many spacecraft to Venus, more than 20 in all so far.
-NASA's Mariner 2 came within 21,600 miles (34,760 kilometers) of Venus in 1962, making it the first planet to be observed by a passing spacecraft.
-The Soviet Union's Venera 7 was the first spacecraft to land on another planet, and Venera 9 which returned the first photographs of the Venusian surface.
+The United States, Soviet Union and European Space Agency have deployed many spacecraft to Venus, more than 20 in all so far.
+NASA's Mariner 2 came within 21,600 miles (34,760 km) of Venus in 1962, making it the first planet to be observed by a passing spacecraft.
+The Soviet Union's Venera 7 was the first spacecraft to land on another planet, and Venera 9 returned the first photographs of the Venusian surface.
 The first Venusian orbiter, NASA's Magellan, generated maps of 98 percent of the planet's surface using radar, showing details of features as small as 330 feet (100 meters) across.

 The European Space Agency's Venus Express is now in orbit around Venus with a large variety of instruments, and has confirmed the presence of lightning there.
 The next mission to Venus, Japan's Akatsuki, was launched in 2010, and will follow Venus' thick cloud layers as they are whipped around the planet by hurricane-force winds.

 - How Big is Venus?

 - How Far Away is Venus?